 The top identified concern was the impact of climate change on groundwater availability, with numerous respondents anticipating a lowered groundwater table.
 Drought in general was cited often in reference to its potential to strain or reduce both regional and imported water supplies.
-Other climate related concerns expressed included: heat and fire, extreme seasonality, and shifts in weather, rainfall, and questionnaire snowfall.
-One respondent expressed concern about water scarcity leading costs.
+Other climate related concerns expressed included: heat and fire, extreme seasonality, and shifts in weather, rainfall, and snowfall.
+One questionnaire respondent expressed concern about water scarcity leading to hiaher costs.
 Additionally, multiple stakeholders paired a concern for reduced water supplies with concern about increasing demand and use of water.

 uranium, or other water quality issues.
+Seismic resilience is recognized as a key issue for water supply.

 A lack of community water systems or consistent supply was stated as prohibitive to potential economic development in certain areas.
 In one rural community, there was strong interest in establishing a potable water system to replace old wells.
-Among the larger water providers, there was a stated interest in diversifying water supplies and an expressed concern about growing demands associated with population growth.
+Among the larger water providers, there was a stated interest in diversifying water supplies (especially with expansion of nonpotable reuse systems) and an expressed concern about growing demands associated with population growth.
+At the Results Workshops in April 2019, stakeholders discussed what diversifying water supplies in rural areas might look like, which is more difficult than in urban areas and demonstrates the importance of groundwater management.
+Diversifying water supplies in rural areas may include rain barrels, greywater, and small-scale recycled water.
+However, barriers need to be removed to encourage larger scale use of recycled water in rural areas.
+Stakeholders suggested a partnership with the County to learn rules and regulations for recycled water production and use.
+Rural areas also identified the need for expertise to study and develop their water rates structure.

 A number of respondents throughout urban and rural communities expressed a general concern about storage.
 Some respondents from rural communities described insufficient water storage capacity as a pressing issue, while municipal water providers expressed a less urgent interest in expanding storage opportunities.
+Storage of water and stormwater was a substantial need identified in SOC.